-Diane Farrell is the Acting Deputy Under Secretary for International Trade.
+Diane Farrell is the Acting Under Secretary and the Deputy Under Secretary for International Trade.
 In these roles, she plans, determines, and coordinates policy; directs the International Trade Administration; and oversees the daily operations of the International Trade Administration (ITA), which has an annual budget of $483 million with approximately 2,100 trade and investment professionals—based in more than 100 U.S. cities and 70 markets around the world.

 She most recently served as the Deputy Assistant Secretary for Asia, where she was the principal advisor to the Assistant Secretary for Global Markets on all matters concerning international economics, trade, investment, and commercial policy programs and agreements with respect to Asia.
 In this role, she also oversaw planning and execution of Commerce commercial diplomacy and export promotion strategies at United States Missions in Region Asia.

 Previously, Ms. Farrell worked at the U.S. India Business Council (USIBC).
 As Executive Vice President, she oversaw business advocacy policy and government relations.

 Prior to joining USIBC, Ms. Farrell served on the Board of Directors at the Export Import Bank of the United States (U.S. Exim Bank).
 A Presidential appointee, confirmed by the U.S. Senate, she was responsible for voting on transactions in excess of $10 million as well as significant policy matters.
 Her portfolio responsibilities included small business, India, Southeast Asia, and portions of Latin America.
 In addition, she was named a member of the White House Business Council.
 During her tenure at U.S. Exim Bank, India transactions expanded and diversified as aircraft sales and conventional and green energy projects, among others, led to India becoming the second largest country by U.S. dollar allocation in the bank’s overall portfolio.